 other servers that hold the same content, so that more sources are

 available to the client after the initial segments are playing.

 If the client does not receive a response fast enough from Spark CDN servers, video starts being downloaded from the existing CDN.
 In parallel, Spark CDN continues to operate and once responses are received, it starts offloading traffic from the existing CDN.

 In any case, Spark CDN is never a single point of failure.

 Spark CDN works with both Flash and HTML5 video, but you should use HTML5 where available.
 Modern HTML5 players offer several advantages over legacy Flash based players:

 You can use any HTML5 video player with Spark CDN.
-If you still use a legacy Flash based player and would like to upgrade to a modern HTML5 video player, check out the free Hola Player.
+If you still use a legacy Flash based player and would like to upgrade to a modern HTML5 video player, check out the free Spark Player.